Children's Hospital is part of the UPMC family.

 If fewer than three hours have passed since your child missed the dose of cyclosporine, have your child take the missed dose and get back on schedule.
 If more than three hours have passed, call your coordinator for advice.
 Taking doses too close together can be dangerous and produce side effects.

 If your child misses several doses of cyclosporine because of vomiting, surgery, inability to swallow, or other reasons, he or she can receive cyclosporine intravenously.
 Tell your coordinator if your child is having problems receiving cyclosporine.
 If your child needs to receive cyclosporine intravenously, your local doctor can contact your coordinator for information about the correct intravenous dose.

 Common side effects of cyclosporine include:

-Some side effects are more likely to occur in patients who are taking high doses of cyclosporine.
+Some side effects of cyclosporine are more likely to occur in pediatric patients who are taking high doses of the medication.
 If this is the case with your child, you do not need to report isolated symptoms, but do tell your coordinator about increases or trends relating to the following side effects:

 Rare side effects of cyclosporine include: